MateusJabour/mateusjabour.github.io/_posts/2016-02-05-understanding-how-computation-works-1-2.md

 Treetop.load('simple')
 =>SimpleParser
 parse_tree = SimpleParser.new.parse('while (x < 5) { x = x * 3 }')
-=> (big return, to summarise, it is a SyntaxNode structure that is a concrete syntax tree, design for manipulation by Treetop parser.) statement = parse_tree.to_ast
+=> (big return, to summarize, it is a SyntaxNode structure that is a concrete syntax tree, design for manipulation by Treetop parser.) statement = parse_tree.to_ast
 =>while (x < 5) { x = x * 3 }
 statement.evaluate({x: Number.new(1) })